 I’ve been talking to a lot of marketers lately, and they all seem to have one thing in common – they could really use a bigger marketing budget.
-And yet while most marketers agree they’re strapped for funds, there seems to be this resignation that it is what it is, and there’s really nothing they can do about it.
+And yet while most marketers agree they’re strapped for funds, there seems to be this resignation that it is what it is.

-While there certainly are limits to your company’s willingness to spend on marketing, I’d argue that most marketers simply accept whatever number comes out of the voodoo Excel magic your CFO is doing instead of proactively constructing a plan to demonstrate what you can do with different dollar amounts.
-Here’s how you can change that.
+There certainly are limits to your company’s willingness to spend on marketing headcount and campaigns.
+But I’d argue most marketers simply accept whatever number comes out of the voodoo Excel magic your CFO is doing.
+Instead, here’s how to proactively demonstrate what you can do with different dollar amounts.

-I first learned about this technique a few years ago when I was putting together a proposal for a potential consulting client.
-I was reading The Consulting Bible by Alan Weiss around the same time, and in the book he talks about how the most common pushback you encounter from potential clients is, “Wow, this is great, but we weren’t prepared to spend this much.
+I first learned this technique from The Consulting Bible by Alan Weiss.
+He says the most common pushback you encounter from potential clients is, “Wow, this is great, but we weren’t prepared to spend this much.
 Can you come down by x%”.
 Depending on your personality, your natural reaction may be to simply reduce your price to get the contract, or hold firm and hope they sign anyway.

-The key here is you’re giving people three ways to say YES instead of equal options of saying yes or no. You’re also matching budget to deliverable so it’s clear what they get for the money.
+The key here is you’re giving people three ways to say YES instead of a 50/50 chance of saying yes or no. You’re also matching budget to deliverables, so it’s clear what they get for the money.

-You can use the same method can be used to negotiate a bigger marketing budget at your company.
-Most marketers are handed a budget number and expected to make it work regardless of lead/opportunity targets, but that’s like setting a price without knowing what you’re going to get in return – makes no sense!
-If you treat your budget as a fixed cost, you’ll end up signing up for targets that you can’t possibly achieve, that you KNOW won’t work out, and yet you’re telling the CEO and VP of Sales that you can.
+You can use the same method to negotiate a bigger marketing budget.
+Most marketers are handed a budget number and expected to make it work, regardless of lead/opportunity targets.
+If you treat your budget as a fixed cost, you’ll end up signing up for targets that you can’t possibly achieve, and yet you’re telling the CEO and VP of Sales that you can.

 Guess who’s getting blamed when you don’t hit the target?

-Instead, before you’re given this mythical budget number, take charge and demonstrate what you can do for different dollar amounts.
+Instead, before you’re given this mythical marketing budget number, take charge and demonstrate what you can do for different dollar amounts.
 If you know your revenue goals, Average Sales Price (ASP), and funnel conversion rates, you can model how many Opps you need, plus the cost to get there.

-- Get involved in the planning process early.
 In reality, there’s no voodoo magic happening to determine your budget – you’re just not part of the conversation.
-To earn a bigger marketing budget, you need to insert yourself into the planning process and demonstrate the value you can deliver with the right funds.
-Understand the revenue scenarios at play – what are the conservative, moderate, and aggressive plans for the company, and craft marketing plans to support each one.
+To earn a bigger marketing budget, you need to insert yourself into the planning process.
+Understand the revenue scenarios at play – what are the conservative, moderate, and aggressive plans for the company?
+Then craft marketing plans to support each one.

-- Demonstrate your ability to get more efficient.
 This is a big one.
-It’s hard for a CEO to swallow spending $500k more in marketing, but if you’re showing that you’re actually becoming more efficient (include how you’re doing this) on a cost/lead and cost/opportunity basis, it becomes a much easier conversation.
+It’s hard for a CEO to swallow spending $500k more in marketing.
+But if you show you’re actually becoming more efficient on a cost/lead and cost/opportunity basis, it’s an easier conversation.